Karen-009/IS1200-miniproject/README.md

 - Sudoku
 SW8: Erase cell
 SW9: Cycle and enter digit
 To enter a digit in a cell, turn ON SW9 and press KEY1 repeatedly to cycle through digits 1-9 in the selected cell.
 The digit is set immediately.
+When entering the last digit, press KEY1 to get the game state (gameover or you win).

 # Tips
 - Always turn OFF a switch before turning ON a new one.